open-telemetry/oteps/text/0156-columnar-encoding.md

             attributes: *attributes
             dropped_attributes_count: uint32
           schema_url: string_dictionary | string
-          # This section represents the standard OTLP metrics as defined in OTEL v1
+          # This section represents the standard OTLP metrics as defined in OTel v1
           # specifications.
           #
           # Named univariate metrics as their representation allow to represent each